metabase/metabase/docs/developers-guide/driver-changelog.md

   Honey SQL version) has been removed; replace all usages with the two-arity version.
 Honey SQL 2 has been the only supported version since Metabase 0.49.0.

+- The `:skip-drop-db?` option sometimes passed to methods for loading and destroying test data is no longer passed, you can remove code that checks for it.
+Test data code is now better about avoiding unneeded/redundant calls to `metabase.test.data.interface/create-db!`, so test data loading code should not need to call `DROP DATABASE IF EXISTS` before loading test data.

+- Test data loading for JDBC-based databases has been overhauled somewhat.
+The multimethod `metabase.test.data.sql-jdbc.load-data/load-data!` and helper functions for it have been removed in favor of several new simpler to compose and understand multimethods.

+  - `metabase.test.data.sql-jdbc.load-data/row-xform` is a transducer applied to each row when loading test data.
+The default implementation is `identity`, but you can use `metabase.test.data.sql-jdbc.load-data/add-ids-xform` to add IDs to each row (this replaces the removed `metabase.test.data.sql-jdbc.load-data/load-data-add-ids` function) and `metabase.test.data.sql-jdbc.load-data/maybe-add-ids-xform` (which replaces `metabase.test.data.sql-jdbc.load-data/load-data-maybe-add-ids!` and `metabase.test.data.sql-jdbc.load-data/load-data-maybe-add-ids-chunked!`).

+  - `metabase.test.data.sql-jdbc.load-data/chunk-size` is used to control the number of rows that should be loaded in each batch.
+The default is `200`, but you can implement this method and return `nil` to load data all at once regardless of the number of rows. `metabase.test.data.sql-jdbc.load-data/*chunk-size*`, `metabase.test.data.sql-jdbc.load-data/load-data-chunked`, `metabase.test.data.sql-jdbc.load-data/load-data-all-at-once!`, `metabase.test.data.sql-jdbc.load-data/load-data-chunked!`, and other similar functions are no longer needed and have been removed.

+  - `metabase.test.data.sql-jdbc.load-data/chunk-xform` is a transducer applied to each chunk of rows (dependent on `chunk-size`) or the entire group of rows if `chunk-size` is `nil`.
+The default is `identity`.
+It can be used to implement special behavior for each chunk, for example writing the chunk to a CSV file to load separately in the `metabase.test.data.sql-jdbc.load-data/do-insert!` method.
+See the `metabase.test.data.vertica` for an example of this.

+  - Connections are now created once and reused for much of test data loading.
+The second argument to `metabase.test.data.sql-jdbc.load-data/do-insert!` is now a `java.sql.Connection` instead of a `clojure.java.jdbc` spec.

+  - Similarly, `metabase.test.data.sql-jdbc.execute/execute-sql!` is now called with a `java.sql.Connection` instead of a `DatabaseDefinition` and either `:server` or `:db` *context*; the appropriate connection type is created automatically and passed in in the calling code.

 ## Metabase 0.50.0

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to